TomDonoghue/TomDonoghue.github.io/index.md

 and investigating how patterns of electrical neural activity relate to cognition and disease.

-Ultimately, to me one of the main joys of science is getting to work with lots of interesting people, with all of my work drawing directly or indirectly from collaboration across many wonderful mentors, research assistants, colleagues, collaborators, teaching assistants and code contributors.
+Ultimately, to me one of the main joys of science is getting to work with lots of interesting people, with all of my work drawing directly or indirectly from collaborations across many wonderful mentors, research assistants, colleagues, collaborators, teaching assistants and code contributors.
 I also think it's important to consider how we do science, developing and adopting approaches that are transparent and accessible (for example, using and releasing open data and developing openly accessible tools and [resources](resources.html)), and making sure we engage in science in ways that are equitable and inclusive for all.
-If you are interested in the work that I do, and/or would be interested in collaborating, please do not necessitate to get in contact!
+If you are interested in the work that I do, and/or would be interested in collaborating, please do not hesitate to get in contact!

 ## Contact